 Hi everyone, Kaitlin here.
-I’m here to introduce the Asian grocery store, and hopefully demystify a few things if you’ve never shopped in one.
+I’m here to introduce the Asian or Chinese grocery store, and hopefully demystify a few things if you’ve never shopped in one.
 Here we go:

 When I was younger, the power and allure of the Chinese grocery store was so strong that I thought that the forty-five minute drive from our house to the store or to Chinatown was all it took to go to China—as in…the country.
 I would literally ask my parents if we were planning on “going to China” that day (My sense of perspective didn’t really kick in until later in life).